How blockchain technology (can) contribute to carbon neutrality

 Carbon emissions-to-credits with blockchain

 So what’s next after reducing energy consumption?
 The answer is carbon credits.
-After establishing the carbon credits market due to the Kyoto protocol, companies can buy carbon credits to offset their emissions.
+After establishing the carbon credits market due to the Kyoto Protocol, companies can buy carbon credits to offset their emissions.
 Usually, these carbon credits are reinforced by projects that can balance emissions.

 For instance, let’s say one ton of carbon emissions is one carbon offset that costs $100.
 When you buy ten carbon credits from a company supporting a forestation project, you thereby invest in reforestation to offset your emissions.